withastro/docs/src/pages/en/guides/cms/contentful.md

 layout: ~/layouts/CmsGuideLayout.astro
 ---

 [Contentful](https://www.contentful.com/) is a headless CMS that allows you to manage content, integrate with other services, and publish to multiple platforms.
-It is a great choice for Astro proyects that need to pull in content from a CMS.
+It is a great choice for Astro projects that need to pull in content from a CMS.

 ## Prerequisites